For details and information see http://news.mnstate.edu/2014/10/free-eclipse-viewing-at-msum/

 To win the Google Lunar XPRIZE, a team must land a robotic spacecraft on the Moon, navigate 500 meters over the lunar surface, and send video, images and data back to Earth.
 This global competition is designed to spark imagination and inspire a renewed commitment to space exploration, not by governments or countries - but by the citizens of the world.

 Join the residents of the popular children's PBS television show as they explore the wonders of The Sky Above Mister Rogers' Neighborhood.Watch the sun set from Daniel's clock.
 Go stargazing from the roof of King Friday's castle.
 And find out if Lady Elaine Fairchild can catch the Moon for her museum in this computer-animated version of the popular children's television show.

 Light up the cold dark season with a warm and bright holiday show!Season of Light explores the reasons humans are so fascinated with lighting up our lives during the December holiday season.
 It's an exploration of the astronomical meanings behind seasonal traditions, including the "Star over Bethlehem".

-One World, One Sky-Big Bird's Adventure is a brilliant spectacle of light and color as the furry friends watch the stars twinkle over Sesame Street.
+One World One Sky (Fulldome Movie) All AgesOne World, One Sky is a brilliant spectacle of light and color as the furry friends watch the stars twinkle over Sesame Street.
 Children attending the show can interact as they watch, draw constellations and count the time it takes the sun to set.
 The show aims to nurture a child's natural sense of wonder about the night sky while forging cross-cultural connections, and bridging kids across nations through a common bond in learning about the sky together.